slavik925/outofmemory/content/blog/variable-fonts-in-the-web/index.md

 After you include the font you will start to style your text.
 Add bold heading, change the font weight, start to emphasize text with italic style.

-Here is where are the problems start.
+Here is where the problems start.
 For every additional style or the font-weight, you actually need to include a separate typeface file!

 Here, for example, all of the variations of Roboto font.